Man posed as sugar daddy to lure women from Singapore to Malaysia for sex, extorted over S$183,000 from one victim

 The woman agreed because she was interested in a long-term relationship with Mike, who appeared to be a good-looking and successful man, and because the money offered far exceeded her own salary.

-The woman sent Mike videos of herself engaging in sex acts and flew to Penang on Feb 28, 2020, where she meant Singh, who was posing as Mike's driver.
+The woman sent Mike videos of herself engaging in sex acts and flew to Penang on Feb 28, 2020, where she met Singh, who was posing as Mike's driver.

 Singh later posed as Mike and demanded the woman to have sex with Singh or he would disseminate the material.